xyzyzl/compprog/README.md

 Just take the minimum length of __builtin_popcount(mask).

+**USACO 2016 Febrary Gold - Circular Barn Revisited** \
+12.9.2019 \
+Estimated CF Difficulty: 1700

+Simple DP.
+We can assume the start position is O, and wrap around as needed.
+(Or we could rotate the entire array at each step)

+Then at each index i, we loop through all indices j and open the jth door.
+Then we find the number of cows from i to j.
+We then find the best j and store that into our current state.
+We refresh the dp array n times, and each time we take the minimum that gets us to the end with k doors unlocked.

+Total time is O(n * n^2 k) = O(n^3 k).

 **USACO 2018 Open Gold - Out of Sorts** \
 12.5.2019 \
 Estimated CF Difficulty: 1800